-Describe any rules on the use of 'cookies' or equivalent technology.
+43 Describe any rules on the use of 'cookies' or equivalent technology.

-In general, cookies or any other type of information can only be stored or accessed on individuals' equipment provided that the individuals have consented after having been informed about the purposes of such storage or access and their rights with regard to the processing of their PII.
-However, individuals' opt-in consent is not required if the access to or storage of information on their equipment is for the sole purpose of carrying out the transmission of a communication over an electronic communications network, or is strictly necessary to provide a service explicitly requested by the individual.
+Cookies or any other type of information can only be stored or accessed on individuals' equipment provided that the individuals have consented after having been informed about the use of such cookies.
+However, individuals' opt-in consent is not required if the access to or storage of information on their equipment is for the sole purpose of carrying out the transmission of a communication over an electronic communications network or is strictly necessary to provide a service explicitly requested by the individual.